Keep an eye on temperatures, many chemicals have temperature thresholds and should not be sprayed in temperatures above that limit.

 - Infuse Fungicide.
 Continue keeping an eye out for fungal issues this month and treat at the first sign.

-- Jonathan Green Crabgrass Pre-Emergent is you are not planning on seeding this year.
+- Jonathan Green Crabgrass Pre-Emergent to prevent fall crabgrass.
+Do not use if you are planning on seeding in the fall.

 - Sedgehammer Nutsedge Killer.
 Take care of Nutsedge quickly, before it spreads.
 Remember, never try to hand-pull Nutsedge as it will only encourage new growth.